Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 |	11 AM	|	274612	|	7 AM	|	186859	|	8 PM	|	88592	   |

 <img src="/img_tableau/Top 10 Most Popular Riding Hours Overall.png" width="650" align="center">
 The data from the chart indicates that the late afternoon, specifically around 5 PM, is the most popular time for cycling, with 564,221 rides occurring during this time.
-Furthermore, the time span from 3 PM to 6 PM is the preferred window for cycling, accounting for 1,905,528 rides, which represents 34.7835% of total rides. <br>
+Furthermore, the time span from 3 PM to 6 PM is the preferred window for cycling, accounting for 1,905,528 rides, which represents 34.7835% of total rides.
 <p>&nbsp;</p>
 <details><summary>View Code</summary>